At least 1,500 nurses in the Philadelphia area may be on the verge of going on strike

 She said the group, which bought the hospital in December 2019, has already closed down one of its two floors allotted for less sick patients and it is depleting staff that need to be available to children, which require more attention than adult patients.

-"If 500 nurses are coming to you to tell you what to you, you should believe your nurses," she said.
+"If 500 nurses are coming to you to tell you what to do, you should believe your nurses," she said.

 CNN has reached out to Tower Health for comment.

-Note: CORRECTION: An earlier version of this story misstated the ownership of St. Christopher's Hospital for Children and misidentified who met with representatives of a nurses' union to discuss contracts.
-St. Christopher's is owned by Drexel University College of Medicine and Tower Health and the meeting was attended by the CEO of St. Christopher's.